iotaap/docs/iotaap-os/configuration-wizard.md

 Configuration Wizard is advanced feature used for parameter configuration via Serial interface.
 All parameters from default.cfg can be configured by using the following command:

+  - **set-system** - wizard to set all parameters from system configuration data

-> For easyer configuration, that doesn't require serial connection or terminal, we recommend using IoTaaP OS Web configurator.
+  > For easier configuration, that doesn't require serial connection or terminal, we recommend using [IoTaaP OS Web configurator](/iotaap-os/web-configurator).
 {.is-info}

-  - **set-system** - wizard to set all parameters from system configuration data

 ## Using commands
 Simply type `set-system` command into your serial interface.
 Wizard will start with the following output: